--- Advertisement ---

 Working with children to help them practice key self-regulation skills through games that ask children to stop, think, and THEN act have been shown to significantly improve these skills in preschool children.

 For example, playing fun and engaging movement and music games in small groups that exercise the brain are great ways to help children develop important self-regulation skills.
 Simple games such as FREEZE or SIMON SAYS encourage children to stop and think and play by simple rules.
+Additionally, adding presentations can provide visual and interactive ways to reinforce these concepts, making learning even more effective and enjoyable for young learners.

 The Ideal Age for Pre-School